-I joined CGG last year, and have really enjoyed my time here.
+I joined CGG in 2018 as a graduate imaging geophysicist, and have really enjoyed my time here.
 The work is interesting, and the environment within the company is great.
 Crawley is a nice place to live as well, especially if you are a fan of travelling like me – being ten minutes away from Gatwick Airport and 30 minutes from London, you can get basically anywhere you want.

 The project my team is working on at the moment is the reprocessing of several true broadband CGG multi-client seismic surveys from the Central North Sea as part of the larger 35,000 km² Cornerstone Evolution 3D project.
 With 6000 km² of high-resolution seismic data to process, there are lots of challenges which we have to deal with.
-I am currently focusing on removing noise from the data, which requires lots of different approaches since the types of noise vary greatly.
+Although my current focus is demultiple when I first joined I worked on removing noise from the data, which requires lots of different approaches since the types of noise vary greatly.

 Noise falls into two broad and in practice rather fluid categories: random and coherent and is strongly influenced by the acquisition method and environment.